Volkswagen Citi Golf: Original Citi Golf

 The original Citi Golf was only available in 3 colours (a fact highlighted in the contemporary advertising campaign which used a tagline "Red, Yellow, Blue...
 Not Green!").
-The colour themes for the advertising campaigns of the first few years of production were partially inspired by the works of Dutch artist Piet Mondrian.
+The colour themes for the advertising campaigns of the first few years of production were partially inspired by the works of Dutch artist Piet Mondriaan.
 In mid-1985, a new, high-performance Citi Golf variation was launched as a 1.6-litre carburettor-engined Sport using the advertising tagline "New Citigolf Sport, drive it home, Sport, drive it home."
 The 1.6-litre engine of the Citi Golf Sport was later replaced by a higher output 1.8-litre carburettor engine.
 Upon the launch of the Citi Golf Sport, a new colour, specially reserved for the Sport model, was also introduced.
 The red, yellow and blue paintwork was now also complemented by a black-with-white-decals colour scheme.

 Initially, the bodywork was identical to that of the superseded Mk.1 Golf, but in September 1988, a locally designed facelift gave it a sloping grille, similar to that of the Golf Mk.2, as well as more modern "deep" bumpers (similar in design to the early 1980s Mk.1 bumpers, with added integrated lower aprons).
 The profile of the fenders was also altered to accommodate the more modern grille.
 A crease in the shape of an ice-hockey stick was also added to the C-pillar behind the rear doors.
 This crease not only served as a decoration, but it assisted in the elimination of smaller creases in the large area of the C-pillar during pressing.
 It was also at this time that the Citi Golf Sport was also fitted with the bigger 1781cc 70 kW engine, and a five-speed semi-close ratio gearbox from the Golf Mk.2 GTS.